spimi1/Portfolio/content/blog/index.md

 ---
-description: 'list of all my recent blog posts'
+description: 'List of all my recent blog posts'
 ---
 # Blog Posts

 This is the list of my recent blog posts

-::latest-blog-posts{limit=2}
+::blog-posts